HugoGuillen/ezTracks/README.md

 ---
 # Micro tutorial
 ## Introduction
 `ezTracks` only needs a configuration file to work.
+The only options implemented are the same as the sample file `test/test_config.ini`.
+The coordinates must be in bed format.

 To process to generate a plot is:
 1. Activate the `eztracks` environment (or having all dependencies available in the PATH)